Hey, I’m Joel, the guy behind IMPOSSIBLE. If you want to find out more about me, this is the place to start.

 - Started Impossible.org to help give back to others and support people to do the impossible.
 Given away over $250,000.

 I’ve got a lot more impossible things and amazing stories on my list of impossible things – and they’re getting crossed off one by one.
-You can see my list of impossible things at the link below.
+You can see my list of impossible things here.

 Grow Stronger, Do The Impossible